microsoft/vscode-wiki/December-2015-Plan.md

 - [ ] Setup an editor-distro respository
 - [ ] Define a website with usage documentation (align branding of the web site with code.visualstudio.com

-- [ ] Provide better support for VIM integration (intercept all keyevents for VIM command mode implementation)
+- [ ] ?Provide better support for VIM integration (intercept all keyevents for VIM command mode implementation)
-- [ ] Revive the language support features lost during the text mate transition (auto close, electric characters)
+- [ ] ?Revive the language support features lost during the text mate transition (auto close, electric characters)

 **Debug**